 3. Agricultural Bank of China

-Total Assets: US$ 3,285 billion
+Total Assets: US$ 3,572 billion

 Market Capitalization: US$ 182.3 billion

-Agricultural Bank of China (ABC) or AgBank is one of the most prominent banks in the world.
-While the bank was initially established in 1951 following a merger between Farmers Bank of China and Cooperation Bank, it was restructured multiple time before the it took its current form in 1979.
+Agricultural Bank of China, or AgBank, is the third-largest bank in the world and China after BOC.
+While it was initially established in 1951 following a merger of Farmers Bank of China and Cooperation Bank, the AgBank underwent multiple restructuring before it took its current form in 1979.

-It has about 24 thousand branches all over the country, over 320 million general customers and 2.7 million institutional clients.
-In 2010, ABC recorded the biggest IPO in the world at that time, but was overtaken shortly after by Alibaba.
+The bank has about 24 thousand branches all over the country, over 320 million general customers, and 2.7 million institutional clients.
+In 2010, the Agricultural Bank of China recorded the biggest IPO in the world at that time but was overtaken shortly after by Alibaba.